-- D1 Support: Indicates that the function supports the D1 Power Management State.
-See section 3.2.3 of the PCI Bus Power Management Interface Specification Revision 1.2 [Ref 2]. - PME Support From: Indicates the power states in which the function can assert cfg_pm_wake.
-See section 3.2.3 of the PCI Bus Power Management Interface Specification Revision 1.2 [Ref 2]. - BRAM Configuration Options: Specify the number of receive block RAMs used for the solution.
+- D1 Support: When selected, this option indicates that the function supports the D1 Power Management State.
+See section 3.2.3 of the PCI Bus Power Management Interface Specification Revision 1.2 [Ref 2]. - PME Support From: When this option is selected, it indicates the power states in which the function can assert cfg_pm_wake.
+See section 3.2.3 of the PCI Bus Power Management Interface Specification Revision 1.2 [Ref 2].

+• BRAM Configuration Options: Can specify the number of receive block RAMs used for the solution.
 The table displays the number of receiver credits available for each packet type.